 After assembling on the ledge at the far side of the pitch, Jim and Kim said they wanted to try a variation of the route, which they called the “Charlie Brown Crack”.
 As I recall, it was a steep off-width crack a little ways to the right of the regular route (which went up an open-book of sorts).
 They worked on it and worked on it, and never made it, at which point they announced that they were punched-out, and I had to lead the 4th pitch, which was 5.8 or harder.

 They left me little choice, and I started up.
 I placed one piton and continued to where I started to place a bong.
-Bridwell yelled up to me not to hit it anymore, because it would be too hard to remove … I should have hit it some more!
+Bridwell yelled up to me not to hit it anymore, because it would be too hard to remove ….
+I should have disregarded his direction and hit it some more!
 I came off on a hard mantle move somewhere above it, and it popped as I fell to below it.
-The lower pin held, and I landed on the ledge where I had started on my right foot, hard enough to break the ankle.
+The lower pin held, and I landed on the ledge where I had started, on my left foot, hard enough to break the ankle.
 Then the stretch in the rope rebounded my face into the wall, breaking the right malar bone (that forms the lower part of the orbit).
 End of climb.